tytydraco/yessleep/out/The_mutants_of_the_forest_Part_1.md

 A few weeks later, it suddenly happened again.
 Two people this time, had ventured into the forest and vanished without a trace.
 It triggered another, even more extensive search, but, once again, all they found were the two abandoned bikes.
 One of the bikes was discovered broken, as though it had been violently smashed against a tree.

 Debate raged on whether the MTB trail should be closed until the enigmatic mystery was unraveled.
 It was during these discussions, that I made a decision, one that would lead to the most harrowing adventure of my life.
-I chose to investigate the trail myself, taking advantage of its now sparse usage.
+I chose to investigate the trail myself.

 You might question my judgment and consider me naïve for venturing into the woods.
 In some ways, you'd be right.
 However, I wasn't foolish enough to go alone.
 I convinced my best friend, James, to accompany me.
 We were both 17 years old.